 Today we’re talking about a hot topic — sprouted wheat!
 Whenever I buy whole-grain flour, King Arthur is usually my go-to source (which is why it’s so fun to now be working with them as a sponsor on this post!), but I often just grab their whole wheat or white whole wheat flour on autopilot.
-So today I’m excited to tell you all about their new whole-grain Sprouted Wheat Flour and how it turned out in the yummy savory scone recipe below!
+So today I’m excited to tell you all about their new whole-grain Sprouted Wheat Flour (unfortunately no longer available) and how it turned out in the yummy savory scone recipe below!

 But First – “Sprouted Wheat” is the one exception to my rule of needing to see the word “whole” to ensure it’s whole grain!
 Read on to see why…

 Just like regular flour, Sprouted Wheat Flour starts out as wheat berries.
 The only difference is instead of going right into the mill to make flour, the wheat berries (i.e., seeds) are first misted with water and briefly allowed to sprout (just barely!) in a controlled environment.
 These sprouted seeds are then dried before finally being milled into flour.

 Other brands typically make their sprouted wheat flour from hard red wheat berries (same as what’s used in most regular whole-wheat flours).
 But, King Arthur Sprouted Wheat Flour is made from white whole wheat berries — a lighter yet still whole-grain version of wheat (same as what’s used in their regular white whole wheat flour).
 Just think of how many varieties of apples there are – these are just two of the many different varieties of wheat!